sean-fitzsimmons/Udemy/JavaScriptStarting@section16.md

 ## Refercne Types & equality testing
 - You can only compare memory not contents of array.
 ## Const and arrays

+## Github
+  - Github is a version control system
+  - Publishing too
+  - a collaboration platform
+- Benefits
+  - Great way to track code
+  - collab
+  - save progress and then go back to point in our projects that work
+  - makes it difficult to mess up projects

+## Commit and push your Git to Gitbash

+  - Open up git bash inside the folder you want to push
+  - git init
+  - git checkout -b branchname
+  - git add .
+  - git commit -m 'init'
+  - git remote add subname email
+  - git branch -M main
+  - git push -u subname main
+  - And my phase is "sean"